UniqKey/openshiftbot/README.md

 Currently the focus is getting something immediately useful for our deployments.
 You can always fork and customised to your purposes.
 We would consider refactoring it to be a plug-in if there is interest.

+# Approach

+Slack has a flexible `/remind #channel some message text every Monday` feature.
+This allows you to set up `robot.hear /some message (.*)\?/i` matchers that will trigger on a schedule and can scan for upstream container image patches or poll openshift to report on activity.

+The approach taking with pattern match on message to extract arguments to run shell scripts.
+In order to prevent problems it is recommended that your scripts are either read-only, idempotent or use the Jenkins Hubot plugin to run a well defined workflow.
+Generally forking a shell script would be too slow for a high performance NodeJS app and the schell scripts can run commands that are themselves slow.
+In practice chat messaging is an asynchronous interaction and NodeJS is just queuing work to run and a hubot per scrum team is likely to be responsive enough for real world CI/CD.

 ### Features

 - [x] `oc status`